The King Air 350ER, Turbo Prop Aircraft Charter! These aircraft are more cost effective then private jets!

 Turboprops offer a lower priced alternative to jets for shorter charter flights.

 While smaller than their larger jet brethren, turboprop aircraft have fully pressurized cabins, ensuring the maximum in comfort and safety.

 One of the most attractive aspects of turboprops is their ability to operate into more airports and specifically those in smaller towns.

 The Turboprops tend to be larger aircraft with greater passenger capacity - and more fuel on-board – and are more likely to be found flying distances of up to 1,300 miles.

 Aircraft turbine engines generally fall into four common categories: turbojets, turbofans, turboprops and turboshafts.

-Like turbojet and turbofan engines, aircraft Turboprop engines rely on a gas turbine for power.
 However, in the case of a turboprop aircraft, the turbine drives a rotating shaft, which in turn drives a reduction gear, which ultimately drives a propeller.

 Most of the power generated in a turboprop aircraft is used to drive the propeller and any remaining jet exhaust actually plays virtually no role in propulsion of the plane!

 The Turboshaft engine is similar to the turbopropTurboshaft in that energy produced within the engine is used to drive a shaft rather than to produce jet stream thrust.

 Turboprop aircraft are generally most efficient at altitudes of 20,000 to 30,000 feet and at average speeds of 250 to 300 mph